suit-wg/suit-report/draft-ietf-suit-report.md

 The SUIT\_Report is a form of measurement done by the SUIT Manifest Processor as it attempts to invoke a manifest or install a manifest.
 As a result, the SUIT\_Report can be captured in an EAT measurements type.
 The Verifier MAY convert a SUIT\_Report into a more consumable version of the EAT claim by, for example, constructing a measurement results claim that contains the digest of a component, the vendor ID & class ID of a component, etc.

-#  SUIT\_Report container {#container}
+#  SUIT\_Report Container {#container}

-The SUIT\_Report MUST be carried in a container or transport that ensures authenticity.
-The SUIT\_Report MUST be transported using one of the following options:
+The SUIT\_Report MUST be transported using one of the following methods:

-* As an element of an existing document that ensures authenticity, such as in a measurements claim in an EAT (see {{-EAT}}).
+- As part of a larger document that provides authenticity guarantees, such as within a `measurements` claim in an Entity Attestation Token (EAT {{-EAT}}).
-* As the payload of a message delivered over secure transport, such as a DTLS {{?RFC9147}}, CoAP {{?RFC7252}} or Lightweight Machine to Machine {{LwM2M}} message.
+- As the payload of a message transmitted over a communication security protocol, such as DTLS {{?RFC9147}}.
-* Contained within a secure container that conforms to the current recommendations of {{I-D.ietf-suit-mti}}.

-If a secure container is used, that container MUST be a COSE\_Encrypt0 or COSE\_Sign1 and SUIT\_Report MUST be the sole payload as shown in the CDDL definition fragment below.
+- Encapsulated within a secure container, such as a COSE structure.
+In the case of COSE, the container MUST be either a `COSE_Encrypt0` or `COSE_Sign1` structure.
+The SUIT_Report MUST be the sole payload, as illustrated by the CDDL fragment below.

 ~~~CDDL
 SUIT_Report_Protected /= SUIT_Report_COSE_Sign1 \